Qengineering/Jetson-Nano-Ubuntu-20-image/README.md

 ![output image]( https://qengineering.eu/images/JetsonUB20version.webp )<br/><br/>
 ## A Jetson Nano - Ubuntu 20.04 image with OpenCV, TensorFlow and Pytorch
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)<br/><br/>
+### Update 7-13-2023.
+- Added an installation wheel for TensorRT 8.0.1.6+cuda10.2.
+The version is synchronous with the C++ version on the jetpack.
+Newer versions of TensorRT require CUDA 11 or later, which are not supported on a Jetson Nano.
 ### Tip 3-10-2023.
 - Connected to the net for the first time?
 Wait for the Software Updater and let it refresh your operating system.
 ### Update 7-30-2022.